Code of Conduct

 Back to top

-The Board of Education expects all students to conduct themselves in an appropriate and civil manner, with proper regard for the rights and welfare of other students, district personnel and other members of the school community, and for the care of school facilities and equipment.
+The Board of Education expects all students to conduct themselves in an appropriate and civil manner, with proper regard for the rights and welfare of other students, district personnel and other members of the school community, and for the care of school facilities and equipment with the goal of making school a community free of violence, intimidation, bullying, harassment and discrimination.

-The best discipline is self-imposed, and students must learn to assume and accept responsibility for their own behavior, as well as the consequences of their misbehavior.
-District personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on the student’s ability to grow in self-discipline.
+The best discipline is self-imposed, and students must learn to assume and accept responsibility for their own behavior, as well as the consequences of their mistakes or misbehavior.
+District personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on educating students so they may learn from their behavior and grow in self-discipline.

 The Board recognizes the need to make its expectations for student conduct while on school property or engaged in a school function specific and clear.
 It is important to remember that the conduct and discipline actions outlined below are not all-inclusive and individual situations may differ and result in differing disciplinary consequences.
-The rules of conduct listed below are intended to focus on safety and respect for the rights and property of others.
-Students who will not accept responsibility for their own behavior and who violate these school rules will be required to accept the penalties for their conduct.
+The rules of conduct listed below are intended to do that and focus on safety and respect for the rights and property of others.
+Students who will not accept responsibility for their own behavior and who violate these school rules will be required to accept the consequences for their behavior.
+It is important to remember that the conduct and discipline actions outlined below are not all-inclusive and individual situations may differ and result in differing disciplinary consequences.

 Students may be subject to disciplinary action, up to and including suspension from school, when they:

-1. Engage in conduct that is disorderly.
-Examples of disorderly conduct include:
+A. Engage in conduct that is disorderly.
+Examples of this type of behavior include, but are not limited to:

 2. Making unreasonable noise.